rieckpil/progmot/content/post/one-year-course-release.md

 ### Spend Less on Display Ads or Spent It Better

 Seeing the sales coming in, I created ads on various platforms like Google Search, Twitter, Facebook, and LinkedIn.

 I thought that if I just had enough firepower (aka. money) for ads, I'd create a money machine.

 Living the dream where the CPA (cost per acquisition) is less than the generated revenue.
+A money perpetuum mobile.

 That didn't work - at least not for cold leads and a $150+ product.